How Creative Automation Solves DCO Production

 The production of personalized creative was too slow and cumbersome and wasn’t keeping pace.
 The explosion of channels, audiences, sizes, and designs increased with personalization, and the demand for content has quickly exceeded the capacity to produce it.

 We realized that DCO is mostly a creative production and workflow challenge, not an ad serving or decisioning challenge.
-There’s an enormous Creative Gap in between the creative assets teams have and what their media plans require.
+There’s an enormous Creative Gap between the creative assets teams have and what their media plans require.
 Media teams simply don’t have the assets they need.
 And too often, this problem is turned into an ad serving problem.
 The industry still believes that dynamic creative optimization can somehow fill the Creative Gap between global creative toolkits and local media plans.
 It doesn’t.

 - Hiring more resources or outsourcing to agencies to scale content becomes cost prohibitive (or not an option)